Develop new modes of expression

 Public programming that spans disciplines

 Students meet and learn from the biggest names in art, design, criticism, and writing.
 Our lecture series span disciplines and feature some of the most celebrated creators and thought leaders from around the world.
-Recent guests include U.S. Poet Laureate Tracy K. Smith, winner of the a 2012 Pulitzer Prize; award-winning cartoonist, writer, and community organizer MariNaomi; and the internationally renowned Dinh Q. Lê, best known for his fine arts photography.
+Recent guests include Dori Tunstall, a leader in decolonizing design education; US Poet Laureate Tracy K. Smith, winner of the 2012 Pulitzer Prize for Poetry; award-winning cartoonist, writer, and community organizer MariNaomi; and the internationally renowned Dinh Q. Lê, best known for his fine arts photography.
 These conversations help students analyze the cultural challenges and power dynamics that influence art and literature today.

 We also encourage our students to share their research and work with the public through readings, forums, and exhibitions in CCA galleries.
 Undergraduate and graduate writing students can perform during open mic nights and assist with hosting the acclaimed Tuesday Talks with visiting writers.
 Forums, organized around specific themes, give all students, particularly those focused on visual and critical studies, the opportunity to engage in dialogue with leaders across a range of scholarly fields.
 Exhibitions, which can include collaborative projects and senior shows, present studio-based work in CCA’s public-facing galleries.